Associated project list:

 East London Genes in Health – Contact: Rachel Hughes (0208 510 1970)

 In East London, people in certain communities have some of the highest rates of heart disease, diabetes and poor health in the UK.
 Living with long-term conditions has a major impact on a person’s quality of life and on their family.
 This is a community based study on genes that has been set up to help in the fight against these and other major diseases.
 The project will work with people who are well within the Bangladeshi and Pakistani community in East London.
 The work will involve setting up and running community-based initiatives that invest in and explore future community health.

 Self-Management – Epilepsy – Contact: Nimo Mohammed (020 8510 1970)

 The purpose of this project is to develop a bespoke course which can support people with epilepsy to manage their condition better.
 The course is based on the expert patient’s model.
 4 courses are being delivered in Hackney and Tower Hamlets based on the bespoke model.
 The project is being run in partnership between SAfH and the Epilepsy society.

-The aim of Newham and Tower Hamlets MSLC is to increase the capacity of local women to influence and shape maternity service delivery and policy.
+The aim of the Maternity Voices Partnerships is to ensure that local women influence and shape maternity service delivery and policy.
 We do this by supporting, training and empowering local women from diverse communities to use their experiences of accessing maternity services to influence change.

 Supporting the Education and Empowerment of Patients and Carers [SEEPAC]